followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/globalConfig/thousandsSeparator.md

 ---
 ---
 ##### shortDescription
 A group separator.
-Applies only if you do not use the Globalize or Intl library.
+No longer applies.

 ##### deprecated

 ---
+Since v19.2, the separator is selected based on the specified locale.
+See [Localize Dates, Numbers, and Currencies](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies) for more information.